 And then you've got to take the crooked places and straighten them out.
 That's the word skolios, from which we get scoliosis, which is a curvature, the devious, the deceitful, the lying, the perverse.

-You want to...you want to get...you want to get the path ready through the wilderness of your heart?
+You want to...you want to get the...you want to get the path ready through the wilderness of your heart?
 Then repent and that means deal with the deep, base, hidden, secret, dark, low things.
-That means deal with the pride of your life, bring it all down to where it needs to be.
+That means deal with the pride of your life; bring it all down to where it needs to be.
 Deal with the deception, the perversity, the wickedness, the devious elements and everything else, all the junk laying out there in your life that needs to be wiped clean.
 See, John is calling for a full repentance.
-And he says to them...If you do that, look at verse 6, if you will do that, all flesh shall see the salvation of God.
+And he says to them, if you do that, look at verse 6, if you will do that, all flesh shall see the salvation of God.

 So what is John saying?
-You want salvation, you want salvation personally, you want salvation nationally, you want salvation of God to purvey the whole world, you want the Kingdom, you want all flesh to see the salvation of God, then repent of your sin and embrace the Lamb of God who comes to take away the sin of the world, the Messiah, the Lord Jesus Christ.
+You want salvation, you want salvation personally, you want salvation nationally, you want salvation of God to pervade the whole world, you want the kingdom, you want all flesh to see the salvation of God, then repent of your sin and embrace the Lamb of God who comes to take away the sin of the world, the Messiah, the Lord Jesus Christ.
 If anyone wants to see the salvation of God, if you want to see the salvation of God, if you want to see God's power to forgive sins, then you have to prepare a path in your heart, a path of repentance of sin, the low sins, the high sins, the crooked sins, the clutter of sins and embrace Christ and His work for you with an attitude of repentance.
 When you do that, you'll be forgiven and when Israel does that, they'll be forgiven.
-Sadly, they refused and so the Kingdom was not cancelled, the Kingdom was postponed and in the future, Romans 11, "All Israel will be saved."
-The day will come, a great war will come and out of that will come the salvation of Israel, as Zechariah showed us, and then the Kingdom of Christ.
+Sadly, they refused and so the kingdom was not cancelled, the kingdom was postponed and in the future, Romans 11, "All Israel will be saved."
+The day will come, great war will come, and out of that will come the salvation of Israel, as Zechariah showed us, and then the kingdom of Christ.